Searches for new phenomena in events with two leptons, jets, and missing transverse momentum in 139 fb$^{-1}$ of $ \sqrt{s}=13$ TeV $ pp$ collisions with the ATLAS detector: Analysis object identification and selection

 Baseline muons are reconstructed from either inner-detector tracks matched to muon track segments in the muon spectrometer or combined tracks formed in the inner detector and muon spectrometer.
 They are required to satisfy the `medium' selection criteria described in Ref.~\cite{MUON-2018-03}, $p_{\text{T}}>3$~\GeV, and $|\eta|<2.7$.
 For consistency with the previous analysis, the RJR search limits the muon acceptance to $|\eta|<2.4$.
-Similarly to electrons, the muon must pass within $|z_0\sin\theta| = 0.5$~mm of the primary vertex Signal muons are required to be isolated, using the same quantities as electrons, and have $|d_0/\sigma_{d_0}|<3$, $|\eta|<2.6$, and $\pT>25$~\GeV.
+Similarly to electrons, the muon must pass within $|z_0\sin\theta| = 0.5$~mm of the primary vertex.
+Signal muons are required to be isolated with $\text{E}_\text{T}^{\text{topocone20}}/\pt<0.15$ and $\pt^{\text{varcone30}}/\pt < 0.04$, and they must have $|d_0/\sigma_{d_0}|<3$, $|\eta|<2.6$, and $\pT>25$~\GeV.
 In RJR search regions with more than two leptons (only used for \acp{VR} and \acp{CR}), the muon $\pt$ requirement is lowered to 20~\GeV\ for the third and fourth muon.
 Measured in $Z\rightarrow\mu\mu$ events, the `medium' muon identification efficiency exceeds 98\% in regions with muon spectrometer coverage \cite{MUON-2018-03}.
 The isolation requirement efficiency increases from approximately 85\% at a \pt\ of 20~\GeV\ to more than 99\% at 60~\GeV\ and above.
 Proximity to a jet, which can occur in the Strong search, lowers the muon isolation efficiency by up to 10\%.

 Jets are reconstructed from topological clusters of energy~\cite{PERF-2014-07} in the calorimeter using the anti-$k_{t}$ algorithm~\cite{Cacciari:2008gp,Cacciari:2005hq} with a radius parameter of 0.4 by making use of utilities within the \texttt{FastJet} package~\cite{Fastjet}.
 The reconstructed jets are then calibrated to parton level by the application of a jet energy scale (JES) derived from 13~\TeV\ data and simulation~\cite{JETM-2018-05}.
 A residual correction applied to jets in data is based on studies of the $\pT$ balance between jets and well-calibrated objects in the MC simulation and data.
 Baseline jets are defined as jet candidates that have $\pt>20$~\GeV\ and reside within the region $|\eta|<2.8$.
 Additional track-based criteria designed to select jets from the hard scatter and reject those originating from pile-up are applied to jets with $\pt<120$~\GeV\ and $|\eta|<2.5$.
 These are imposed by using the `medium' working point of the \ac{JVT} described in Refs.~\cite{PERF-2014-03,PERF-2016-04}.
 For jets with $\pT<50~\GeV$ in the region $|\eta|>2.5$, outside of the inner-detector acceptance, the tighter working point of forward \ac{JVT}, $\mathrm{fJVT}<0.4$ as defined in Ref.~\cite{PERF-2016-06}, uses shape and topological information to suppress jets originating from pile-up.
 Signal jets are further required to have $\pt>30$~\GeV.
 To be consistent with the previous analysis, the RJR search limits the jet acceptance to $|\eta|<2.4$.
 Finally, events containing a baseline jet that does not pass jet quality requirements are vetoed in order to remove events impacted by detector noise and non-collision backgrounds~\cite{DAPR-2012-01,ATLAS-CONF-2015-029}.